getpicky/getpicky/about.md

 header-img: "img/Restaurant_photo.jpeg"
 ---

-Early on I was labeled _Picky_ by flat-out refusing to eat certain foods that made me feel ugh, sick!
-But with the immense pressure to fit-in I forced myself to eat what was available: pasta, pizza, sandwiches and the like.
+Early on I was labeled _Picky_ by simply refusing to eat certain foods that made me feel ugh, sick!
+But with all the pressure to fit-in I slowly forced myself to eat what was available: pasta, pizza, sandwiches etc.

 In my early 20's I became very ill.
 The many doctors I saw had no answers for my weight loss, low white blood cell count, iron deficiency, lack of energy and many other persistent health issues.